 The initial 911 text was placed about 1240.
-Satellite service was spotty, but within an hour or so the team received confirmation texts both from the 911 service as well as from their 3rd party contact that SAR had been notified and was responding.
-They felt confident of an eventual rescue but also knew it would likely be several hours.
+Satellite service was spotty, but within an hour or so we received confirmation texts both from the 911 service as well as from our 3rd party contact that SAR had been notified and was responding.
+We felt confident of an eventual rescue but also knew it would likely be several hours.

-At approximately 1545 or so the team heard, then spotted a helicopter in the area.
-The helicopter spent roughly 15 minutes flying in and out of view, seemingly everywhere but close to or over the team's staging area - giving the appearance (or at least leading to concern by the team) that they did not see the group.
+At approximately 1545 or so we heard, then spotted a helicopter in the area.
+The helicopter spent roughly 15 minutes flying in and out of view, seemingly everywhere but close to or over our staging area - giving the appearance (or at least leading to concern) that they did not see our group.
 After about 15 min the helicopter flew away.

-It's worth mentioning some of the team's thoughts & conversations that were happening at that time.
+It's worth mentioning some of our thoughts & conversations that were happening at that time.

-- 'Of course, they know where we are, they just did a rescue here 8 days ago.' - 'There's only one Illusions Canyon, and we're at the exit. - 'The subject has on a bright hi-viz orange jacket, they had to see that.' - 'Let's try to get back in touch with SAR and let them know we saw the helicopter.' - 'Maybe they saw us, deemed we're safe, but had something more important to deal with first.' - 'Do you think they didn't see us and assumed we started to hike out?'

-While the team had confidence in the communications process and SAR capabilities, it's fair to say at that point everyone was a bit confused.
-At no time was anyone panicked or worried, just slightly confused and a somewhat anxious to get out.
+- 'Of course they know where we are, they just did a rescue here 8 days ago.' - 'There's only one Illusions Canyon, and we're at the exit. - 'The subject has on a bright hi-viz orange jacket, they had to see that.' - 'Let's try to get back in touch with SAR and let them know we saw the helicopter.' - 'Maybe they saw us, deemed we're safe, but had something more important to deal with first.' - 'Do you think they didn't see us and assumed we started to hike out?' - While we had confidence in the communications process and SAR capabilities, it's fair to say at that point we were a bit confused and somewhat anxious to get out.
+At no time, however, was anyone panicked or worried.

 At about 1645 the helicopter returned and again flew around the general area.
-By that time each team member was shining their headlamp, set on the brightest white mode, toward the helicopter.
-About 10 minutes later, the helicopter approached just down canyon of the staging area in a controlled hover, where one first responder was lowered through a very small clearing amongst the trees.
+By that time, we were shining our headlamps, set on the brightest white mode, towards the helicopter.
+About 10 minutes later, the helicopter approached just down canyon of our staging area in a controlled hover, where one first responder was lowered through a very small clearing amongst the trees.
 The helicopter then departed.

 The first responder was met by a team member, was debriefed, and then attended to the subject.
-He stabilized the subject's ankle then briefed the team on the rescue plan.
+He stabilized the subject's ankle then briefed our group on the rescue plan.
 With assistance, the subject was able to hop about 100 yards down the wash to an area where the helicopter would lift him and the first responder out.